1. Describe the SDLC process.

-19. Explain about scrum methodology in agile software development.
+19. Explain scrum methodology in agile software development.

 Scrum methodology is an iterative and incremental methodology.
-This is considered as one of the best methodologies because the empirical process control is introduced in this process.
+This is considered as one of the best methodologies because empirical process control is introduced in this process.
 Scrum is not only for software project management but also for software maintenance.
 In other words, scrum deals with the real-world progress of a project that is used for making plans and scheduling.

 20. What does it mean by BRS in SDLC?

 BRS stands for Business Requirement Specification.
 Clients deliver specification to the software development company and then the SDLC planning team convert this specification into SRS as per the need of the software.

 21. What does STLC stand for?